- Home >

 No Butts About It – The Facts About Electronic Cigarette Merchant Accounts

 eMerchantBroker.com is the #1 provider of merchant accounts for the electronic cigarette industry.
-The lack of clarity in regards to the classification of e-cigarettes scares banks and institutions from opening merchant accounts for these businesses.
+The lack of clarity to the classification of e-cigarettes scares traditional banks and institutions from opening e-cig merchant accounts, but not for EMB.

 - What are chargeback and why are ratios so high?